How to Hike Centerpoint to Big Bluff (Goat Trail)

 Head down the gravel path, which turns into an old homestead road covered in leaf litter.
 This is the main Centerpoint Trail.
 The main Centerpoint Trail is easy to hike and is through the trees.
 Follow this old road until you see the first obvious fork to the right.

 The fork to the right is NOT MARKED with an obvious trail sign but takes you to the Big Bluff (Goat Trail).
-From this fork is where the rocky bluff begins – so you can hike to Big Bluff along the Goat Trail.
+From this fork is where the rocky bluff begins, so you can hike to Big Bluff.

-Watch this super short video — we show where to turn off the Centerpoint Trail to get to Big Bluff (it is not well marked).
+Here is a super short video showing where to turn off the Centerpoint Trail to get to Big Bluff (it is not well-marked).

-This iconic hike is located within the Ponca Wilderness, which is a very remote area in Northern Arkansas.
-We wanted to share a few things to consider before your trekking journey to stay safe.
+This iconic hike is located within the Ponca Wilderness, a very remote area in northern Arkansas.
+To stay safe, consider a few things before your journey.

-• If you miss the turn to get on the Goat Trail, the trail will lead you all the way to Compton, Arkansas, which you don’t want to do (unless you plan to).
-So be sure to plan ahead and have a map.
+If you miss the turn to get on the Goat Trail, the trail will lead you all the way to Compton, Arkansas, which you don’t want to do (unless you plan to).
+So be sure to plan ahead and have a map (link to topo map we have).

 Fall, winter, and spring are excellent times of the year to hike in the Ponca Wilderness.
 The weather is cooler, there are little to no bugs, and the area is quieter.

-We love hiking in the late fall and during the middle of the week to beat the crowds.
+We love hiking in the late fall and during the middle of the week to avoid any crowds.
 This is a popular hike and can be pretty busy on the weekends.

 We recommend hiking with comfortable hiking shoes, wool socks, a sun hat, sunglasses, a daypack, and sweat-wicking clothes you can layer.

-Wearing layers helps regulate your body temperature when hiking to keep your body warm or cool, depending on the weather.
+Wearing layers helps regulate body temperature when hiking, keeping you warm or cool, depending on the weather.

 Get a FREE packing list and gear guide from us detailing exactly what we take on a camping and hiking trip!